-The pan juices may be used as it or transferred to a small saucepan and heated until thicken if you have the time.
+The pan juices may be used as is or transferred to a small saucepan and heated until thicken if you have the time.
 Either way works.
-The boys like it as is to flavor their rice.
+The boys like it as is to flavor and moisten their rice.

 - 2½ lbs (1.1 kg) skinless boneless chicken thighs